lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - habitual behaviors
 - spread or contagion of behaviors

+## stable disturbance regimes and extra-regime disturbance
+- contagion
+- membranes
+- geography or n-dimensional spaces of connectivity

 ## standard issues / most-common problems
 - returning to square one
 - mis-alignment